Level/levelup/README.md

 Returns an [`abstract-leveldown` iterator](https://github.com/Level/abstract-leveldown/#abstractleveldown_iteratoroptions), which is what powers the readable streams above.
 Options are the same as the range options of <a href="#createReadStream"><code>createReadStream</code></a> and are passed to the underlying store.

+<a name="clear"></a>

+### `db.clear([options][, callback])`

+**This method is experimental.
+Not all underlying stores support it yet.
+Consult [Level/community#79](https://github.com/Level/community/issues/79) to find out if your (combination of) dependencies support `db.clear()`.**

+Delete all entries or a range.
+Not guaranteed to be atomic.
+Accepts the following range options (with the same rules as on iterators):

+- `gt` (greater than), `gte` (greater than or equal) define the lower bound of the range to be deleted.
+Only entries where the key is greater than (or equal to) this option will be included in the range.
+When `reverse=true` the order will be reversed, but the entries deleted will be the same.
+- `lt` (less than), `lte` (less than or equal) define the higher bound of the range to be deleted.
+Only entries where the key is less than (or equal to) this option will be included in the range.
+When `reverse=true` the order will be reversed, but the entries deleted will be the same.
+- `reverse` _(boolean, default: `false`)_: delete entries in reverse order.
+Only effective in combination with `limit`, to remove the last N records.
+- `limit` _(number, default: `-1`)_: limit the number of entries to be deleted.
+This number represents a _maximum_ number of entries and may not be reached if you get to the end of the range first.
+A value of `-1` means there is no limit.
+When `reverse=true` the entries with the highest keys will be deleted instead of the lowest keys.

+If no options are provided, all entries will be deleted.
+The `callback` function will be called with no arguments if the operation was successful or with an `WriteError` if it failed for any reason.

+If no callback is passed, a promise is returned.

 <a name="writeStreams"></a>

 #### What happened to `db.createWriteStream`?